August Belmont Jr.

 August Belmont Jr. (February 18, 1853 – December 10, 1924) was an American financier.
-He financed the construction of the original New York City subway (1900–1904) and for many years headed the Interborough Rapid Transit Company, which ran the transit system.
+He financed the construction of the original New York City Subway line (1900–1904) and for many years headed the Interborough Rapid Transit Company, which ran the transit system.
 He also financed and led the construction of the Cape Cod Canal in Massachusetts, which opened in 1914.

 Belmont bought the land for and built New York's Belmont Park racetrack—named for his father—and was a major owner/breeder of thoroughbred racehorses.

 He served as chairman of the board of the Louisville and Nashville Railroad.
 He also served as a director of the Southern Pacific Co., parent of the railroad, and National Park Bank.

 Early life

 He was born in Manhattan, New York City, on February 18, 1853, to Caroline Slidell Perry and August Belmont Sr. His maternal grandfather was Commodore Matthew C. Perry.

 He graduated from St. Mark's School and was an 1875 graduate of Harvard University.
 At Harvard on the track team he introduced spiked track shoes to the United States.
 He was a member of Delta Kappa Epsilon at Harvard.
 Belmont was also a member of the Porcellian Club.

 After graduation he worked at the Belmont banking house, August Belmont & Co.
 At the death of his father in 1890, he became the head of the company.

 Belmont founded the Interborough Rapid Transit Company in 1902 to help finance the construction of and operate the first line of what is now the New York City Subway.
 He served as president, and, in 1907, chairman of the company.
 Belmont holds the distinction of owning the world's only purpose built private subway car.
 Named Mineola, it was used by Belmont to give tours of the IRT.
 The car is now preserved at the Shore Line Trolley Museum.